 OECD Tax Policy Reviews: Seychelles 2020 provides an in-depth and comparative assessment of Seychelles’ tax system, and identifies a number of recommendations for tax reform.
 This publication, which is part of the OECD Tax Policy Reviews series, focused primarily on the examination of the business tax.

-On 9 October 2019, interested parties were invited to provide comments on a number of policy issues and technical aspects in respect to the Secretariat Proposal for a "Unified Approach" under Pillar One.
+On 6 Feburary 2020, interested parties were invited to provide comments on the Review of the BEPS Action 13 minimum standard.
 The OECD is grateful to the commentators for their input and now publishes the public comments received.

 Domestic resource mobilisation is a priority as a means to increase national capacity to finance the SDGs.
 Taxes are already the largest single source of financing, and have the potential for growth.
 As while the average level of taxes in developing countries remains low, countries have shown capacity to expand their revenues.